Seebak-Tech/DevTools/Docker/pytools/README.md

   - 2.7.19
   - 3.9.2

-Enabled ssh services with the next ports EXPOSE:
+Enabled ssh services with the following ports:

     - port 22
     - port 8888